ofallonlabs/saeedmirshekari/_src/blog/how-to-get-into-data-science-without-a-technical-background.md

 thumbnail: /assets/img/uploads/undraw_runner_start_x-0-uu-1-.svg
 rating: 5
 ---

-The Total Data market is projected to reach [$146 billion](https://go.451research.com/2018-04-Total-Data-market-projected-146bn-by-2022.html) by the end of 2022.
+The Total Data market is projected to cross the $157 billion mark to [$268 billion by 2026](https://www.marketdataforecast.com/market-reports/big-data-market)[](https://go.451research.com/2018-04-Total-Data-market-projected-146bn-by-2022.html).
 In 2020, the global revenues for business analytics and big data were $210 billion.
 Over the years, the demand for data-focused professionals has increased.

 Recruiters are openly reaching out and embracing these professional data science individuals to join their companies.
 But the problem is the gap between the current and required skill sets, which is broad - [increasing the demand more than ever](https://saeedmirshekari.com/blog/2022-07-15-top-10-most-in-demand-skills-for-data-scientists-in-2022/).